 - Encourage skilful use of colour on white plates to make food easier to see and eat.

-- Use clear, high colour contrast print of appropriate size on menu cards and place cards where used.
+- Use precise, high colour contrast print appropriate size on menu cards and place cards where used.

 Colour in bathrooms